 - Retrievable presentation of the financial situation without outside help

-- Increased efficiency in all processes related to financial transactions
+- Increased efficiency in all processes associated with financial transactions

-- Higher probability of obtaining funding from investors
+- Higher probability of obtaining financing from investors

 - Better prospects for financial stability

-- Detailed records of financial history to draw lessons for the future
+- Detailed records of financial history to learn lessons for the future

 - Keeping track of debts

-- To enable comparisons of the company with the competition
+- Enable comparisons of the company with the competition

-If the start-up fails to implement the accounting processes from the beginning, this can have costly consequences.
-The risks of neglecting accounting include:
+Failure to implement accounting processes from the outset can have costly consequences.
+The risks of neglecting accounting include

 - Difficult forecasts